dayatucker/stat220_final/README.md

 ## Published App Link

 ## Files
 - `data_prep.R`: Script for cleaning and wrangling raw datasets.
-Produces combined datasets for analysis and visualization.
+Produces combined datasets for analysis and visualization
-- `lyrics_data_prep.R`:
+- `lyrics_data_prep.R`: Script extracts and cleans song lyrics from the Genius API to enable textual and sentiment analysis of lyrics associated with Spotify's top charting tracks
 - `/spotify_app/`:
   - `/data/`: Directory containing all processed datasets in .csv format
   - `/www/`: Spotify-inspired dark theme styling